A Natural History of Sutton Park

 For more general information about Sutton Park, see the .

-Starting in about 1988, Peter Coxhead and Harold Fowkes (now sadly deceased) have been engaged on a project to document the natural history of Sutton Park.
-The work is being published as a series of booklets by the under the general title A Natural History of Sutton Park.
-Much of the work has consisted of collating existing records, particularly those held by the Biological Records Centre, Warwick Museum.
-Many other people have contributed their time and expertise, including George and Maurice Arnold (birds), Stefan Bodnar (birds, vertebrates), Malcolm Clark and members of the Birmingham Natural History Society Mycolological Section (fungi), Les Evans (butterflies and moths), Steven Falk and colleagues from Coventry (insects), John Field (bryophytes), Wayne Rixom (spiders) and John Walton (lichens).
+Much of the work consisted of collating existing records, particularly those held by the Biological Records Centre, Warwick Museum.
+Many other people contributed their time and expertise, including George and Maurice Arnold (birds), Stefan Bodnar (birds, vertebrates), Malcolm Clark and members of the Birmingham Natural History Society Mycolological Section (fungi), Les Evans (butterflies and moths), Steven Falk and colleagues from Coventry (insects), John Field (bryophytes), Wayne Rixom (spiders) and John Walton (lichens).
+Professional surveys of invertebrates were carried out in 1996-1998 by Steven Falk and Steven Lane and in 2018-2019 by Steven Falk and Chris Kirby-Lambert.

-![]() Drawing of a Weasel by Natalie Walker, to appear in Part 4: Animals |
+Submit a record.![]() Drawing of a Weasel by Natalie Walker |

 Checklists on the Web